scarioscia/modeling_biological_populations/README.md

 # Modeling Biological Populations

 This repository contains code and resources for the course "Modeling Biological Populations", taught at Johns Hopkins University during Intersession 2023 (`AS.020.313`).

 These notebooks were developed jointly by [Andrew Bortvin](https://andrew-bortvin.github.io/) and [Sara Carioscia](https://scarioscia.github.io/).
-It has been updated and generalized to offer a resource for anyone interested in learning about Python and population genetics.
+They have been updated and generalized to offer a resource for anyone interested in learning about Python and population genetics.
 View the syllabus for the original course [here](https://andrew-bortvin.github.io/mbp23.github.io/syllabus/).

 ## Module Purpose